saulpw/visidata/vdplus/google/README.md

 Save to `<sheetname>.gsheet` using either `Ctrl+S` (current sheet only) or `g Ctrl+S` (all sheets on the sheet stack).
 "sheetname" will be the visible name of the Spreadsheet in Google Drive; each sheet tab within the Spreadsheet will be named according to the sheet name within VisiData.

+# Google Drive

+Use the `gdrive` filetype (the path doesn't matter):

+    vd . -f gdrive

+- Files can be marked for deletion with `d` and execute those deletions with `z Ctrl+S` (same as on the DirSheet for the local filesystem).
+- Images can be viewed with `Enter` (in browser).